kardwen/passepartui/README.md

 ## Features

 * Easy navigation with arrow keys and Vim keybinding
-* Search and filtering of passwords
+* Searching and filtering of passwords
 * Support for viewing and copying operations for passwords and one-time passwords
 * Mouse support (limited)